Gregory T Davis, Principal

 Mr. Davis formed DMCA LLC Maritime Consulting in June of 2018.

-He is a member of the Society of Naval Architects and Marine Engineers (SNAME), serving on their O-45 Fire Protection and Safety Panel and Chair of the MF10 Small Boat Forensics Panel.
-He is a member of the American Boat and Yacht Council (ABYC), having served on their Board of Directors and currently on the Technical Board, and other professional organizations.
+He is a member of the Society of Naval Architects and Marine Engineers (SNAME), serving on their O-45 Fire Protection and Safety Panel and Chair of the SNAME MF10 Small Boat Forensics Panel.
+He is a member of the American Boat and Yacht Council (ABYC), having served on their Board of Directors and currently is serving on the Technical Board.

 John (Jack) D Flaig, MEng, MBA, Associate Consultant